What is Adverb

 • I will call you back tomorrow.

-• We will go to New York next month.
+• We will go to New York tonight.

-• Classes are going to be started on Monday.
+• Classes are going to be started soon.

 Adverbs of Place

-An adverb of a place adds more information related to a place.
+An adverb of place adds more information related to the place where an action takes place.

 • Sit here till I return.